HZeyen/PyRefra/Utility_programs/README.md

-Python programs useful for preparation and post-treatment of data
+Python programs useful for preparation and post-treatment of data.
+For more detailed descriptions see comments within the program files.

 **Acquisition-scheme.py** : Plot positions of receivers and shot points and file numbers for acquisition in blocks and shifted geophones (Fig. 6 in publication)